paperswithcode/releasing-research-code/README.md

 #### 5. README file includes table of results accompanied by precise command to run to produce those results

 Adding a table of results into README.md lets your users quickly understand what to expect from the repository (see the [README.md template](templates/README.md) for an example).
 Instructions on how to reproduce those results (with links to any relevant scripts, pretrained models etc) can provide another entry point for the user and directly facilitate reproducibility.
+In some cases, the main result of a paper is a Figure, but that might be more difficult for users to understand without reading the paper.

 You can further help the user understand and contextualize your results by linking back to the full leaderboard that has up-to-date results from other papers.
 There are [multiple leaderboard services](#results-leaderboards) where this information is stored.